PA Online Sports Betting

 One of the best compliments we can pay to a sportsbook app is to say that it is our go-to to quickly check odds and real-time action.
 More and more, we find DraftKings to be one of the most reliable betting apps in Pennsylvania.

-New DraftKings Sportsbook users can also get an exclusive Bet $5, Get $200 Bonus offer if they sign up using this link.
+New DraftKings Sportsbook users can also take advantage of a No-Sweat First Bet up to $1K if they sign up using this link.

 FanDuel Sportsbook